-The process of self-certification is where a student records their absence for a mandatory class, such as a tutorial, and gives their reason for this absence.
+Self-certification is the process by which students record their absence from a mandatory class and gives their reason for this absence.
 An academic then approves the absence if appropriate.

 There were a number of problems with the original self-certification process: